 - We suggest that you schedule your return flight for after 2:00 PM at the earliest.
 This will help account for any possible weather delays returning to St. Thomas and give you time to get to the airport and through secruity.

-Meeting the Talofa in St. ThomasFly to St. Thomas (STT) Cyril E. King International Airport, served by most major airlines.
+Meeting the Liberty Star in St. ThomasFly to St. Thomas (STT) Cyril E. King International Airport, served by most major airlines.

 - Guests traveling from areas with the potential for winter weather delays are strongly advised to consider flying to St. Thomas a day or two before Sunday's departure to ensure you do not miss the boat due to canceled or delayed flights.
 Recommended hotels are below!Take a taxi to the American Yacht Harbor Marina.

 - Travel time from the airport to Nassau Yacht Haven is approximately 30 minutes, depending on traffic.